Rohypnol

 What are the bad side effects of taking Rohypnol?

 • Withdrawal symptoms may include headaches, muscle pain, confusion to hallucinations, and even convulsions.
 Seizures may occur up to a week after users have quit.
+If you’re abusing the drug or any other benzodiazepine.
+Consult your doctor before trying to kick the habit.

 Is Rohypnol legal?